 Currently I am Associate Professor of Political Science at Roosevelt University and Director of the Joseph Loundy Human Rights Project.
 This unique undergraduate human rights research program focuses engages in policy-oriented comparative human rightsresearch here in Chicago and abroad (http://www.roosevelt.edu/CAS/CentersAndInstitutes/Loundy.aspx).
 Our students also have internship opportunities in related organisations. .
 Recent foci include wrongful convictions and miscarriages of justice, drug policy, and police use of excessive force.

-Professor Barratt has conducted archival and field research in Central Asia, the UK, Canada, and Australia.
-She is author of Human Rights and Foreign Aid (Routledge, 2007), The Politics of Harry Potter (Palgrave McMillan, 2011), coeditor of Public Opinion and War: Lessons from Iraq (Potomac, 2011), and editor of Human Rights Since 9/11: A Sourcebook (Open Society Foundation, Forthcoming).
-She has also authored articles on human rights, foreign aid, US, British, Canadian, and Australian foreign policy, and counterterrorism, in Political Research Quarterly, The Journal of Homeland Security and Emergency Management, and edited volumes from Ashgate and Lexington.
-Besides teaching at Roosevelt and the University of California, she has also taught in a number of jails and prisons.
+I have conducted archival and field research in Central Asia, the UK, Canada, and Australia.
+I am author of Human Rights and Foreign Aid (Routledge, 2007), The Politics of Harry Potter (Palgrave McMillan, 2012), coeditor of Public Opinion and War: Lessons from Iraq (Potomac, 2011), and editor of Human Rights Since 9/11: A Sourcebook (Open Society Foundation, 2013), along with authoring articles on human rights, foreign aid, US, British, Canadian, and Australian foreign policy, and counterterrorism, in Political Research Quarterly, The Journal of Homeland Security and Emergency Management, and edited volumes from Ashgate and Lexington.
+Besides teaching at Roosevelt and the University of California, I’ve taught in a number of jails and prisons.

-She is an officer or member of several scholarly associations including the American Political Science Association, the International Studies Association, the Women’s Caucus for International Studies, and the Midwest Political Science Association.
-She also edits the H-Net Human Rights List.
+I am an officer in several professional/scholarly associations including the American Political Science Association, the International Studies Association, and the Women’s Caucus for International Studies.
+I’m also an editor of the H-Net Human Rights Listserve.